MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

     3. Select **Application permissions**, select **AdminCenter.ReadWrite.All**, then select **Add permissions**.

     > [!NOTE]
-    > If you intent to use the same Microsoft Entra ID App with the Automation API and Business Central Web Services you can also grant **API.ReadWrite.All** and **Automation.ReadWrite.All** permissions.
+    > If you intent to use the same Microsoft Entra app with the Automation API and Business Central Web Services you can also grant **API.ReadWrite.All** and **Automation.ReadWrite.All** permissions.
 Learn more [here](automation-apis-using-s2s-authentication.md).

 5. (optional) Grant admin consent on each permission by selecting it in the list, then selecting **Grant admin consent for \<tenant name\>**.
 This step isn't required if you'll be granting consent from the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
 It is possible to grant consent from this page only for your own current tenant.
 This works for single-tenant apps, but for multi-tenant apps you have to grant consent for each tenant from that tenant's Microsoft Entra ID portal or the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)]
-6. Go to the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] and navigate to the 'Authorized Microsoft Entra ID Apps' page.
+6. Go to the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] and navigate to the 'Authorized Microsoft Entra apps' page.
 Paste the **Application (client) ID** of your app in the form to authorize an app.
-7. If not already completed in step 5 you can grant consent for your app from the 'Authorized Microsoft Entra ID Apps' page in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
+7. If not already completed in step 5 you can grant consent for your app from the 'Authorized Microsoft Entra apps' page in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].

     > [!NOTE]
     > There might be a short delay until the `Granted` status is visible in the Business Central admin center after refreshing.
 To grant consent, you must have a Microsoft Entra role assigned that allows for management of application registrations in the tenant, such as the [Cloud Application Administrator](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#cloud-application-administrator) role.
 The Dynamics 365 Administrator role that grants access to the [!INCLUDE[prodadmincenter] does not allow users to grant consent to applications in the tenant.